dga1t/url-shortener/README.md

 **Data example**

+`NOTE - name value is optional, if not provided - it will be generated randomly`

 ```json
 {
   "name": "longestintheworld",
   "url": "https://llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.co.uk/"
 }
 ```
-`name is value is optional, if not provided - it will be generated randomly`

 ### Success Response